-The call for applications to the Equality Fund 2017/18 is now open.
+The call for applications to the Equality Fund 2019/2010 is now OPEN.

 - Before you apply, please read the Information for Project Organisers page and the Equality Fund Terms of Reference.
 You must be sure that you can fulfil all the Equality Fund Terms and Conditions, bearing in mind that running an Equality Fund project is a serious time commitment

-- Applications will be assessed and shortlisted by the Equality Fund Subcommitee (membership below)
+- Applications will be assessed and shortlisted by the Equality Fund Subcommittee (membership below)

-- The Equality Officer will contact all applicants in mid-November to inform them of the subcommittee's decision
+- The Equality Office will contact all applicants in late October to inform them of the subcommittee's decision

 Equality Fund Subcommittee (of the Equality Committee)

-- The Equality Committee Chair: Ms Sheila Dunphy
+- The Equality Committee Chair: Prof Rachel Moss

-- A staff representative from the Equality Committee: Prof Martine Cuypers
+- A staff representative from the Equality Committee: Mr Chuck Rashleigh

-- A student representative from the Equality Committee: Ms Haleigh York (GSU Equality and Diversity Officer)
+- A student representative from the Equality Committee: Ms Gisèle Scanlon (GSU Vice President)

-- A nominee from the Financial Services Division: Ms Anita Keogh
+- A nominee from the Financial Services Division: Ms Ritika Chouhan

 All current Trinity staff members and registered students are eligible to apply for a grant from the Equality Fund.
 Individual, group and collaborative projects are all considered, and joint staff and student initiatives are particularly valued.